mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/README.md

     Posting payload to REST server at http://<HOST_IP>:8080/pipelines/user_defined_pipelines/pallet_defect_detection Payload for pipeline 'pallet_defect_detection' posted successfully.
 Response: "4b36b3ce52ad11f0ad60863f511204e2"
     ```

-    NOTE: This would start the pipeline.
+    > **NOTE:** This would start the pipeline.
 We can view the inference stream on WebRTC by opening a browser and navigating to http://<HOST_IP>:8889/pdd/ for Pallet Defect Detection

-8. Get status of pipeline instance(s) running.
+8. Get the status of running pipeline instance(s):

     ```sh
     ./sample_status.sh
     ```

-    This command lists status of pipeline instances launched during the lifetime of sample application.
+    This command lists the statuses of pipeline instances launched during the lifetime of sample application.

     Output:

     ```sh
     # Example output for Pallet Defect Detection
     Environment variables loaded from /home/intel/OEP/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/.env